rudolfmend/AppCommander.W7-11.WPF/AppCommander.W7-11.WPF/appcommander_readme.md

 ---

 ## 🤝 Contributing
 Issues and pull requests are welcome!
-Please feel free to contribute to making Ophies even better.
+Please feel free to contribute to making Sercull even better.

 ---